finlabsuk/open-banking-connector/docs/interface/variable-recurring-payments/make-domestic-vrps.md

 Before making a variable recurring payment you must have created and authorised a consent.

-Then make a domestic payment, you must:
+You can then make a variable recurring payment by:

-- create a `VariableRecurringPayment`
+- creating a `VariableRecurringPayment`

-- read the `VariableRecurringPayment` to check its status.
+- reading the `VariableRecurringPayment` to check its status.

+- using the `PostAsync` method on `requestBuilder.VariableRecurringPayment.DomesticVrpPayments`

 # Example
 Here is an example of how to make a variable recurring payment.
-We create a domestic vrp request object based on a previously created domestic vrp consent request object (`domesticVrpConsentRequest`) and a domestic vrp consent ID (`domesticVrpConsentId`)
+We create a domestic vrp request object based on a previously created domestic vrp consent request object.

+The required inputs are:
+- `domesticVrpConsentRequest` : the consent request object
+- `domesticVrpConsentId` : the consent ID
+- `testNameUnique` :the name field for the payment

 ```csharp
 // Create domestic vrp request